Adding Dynamic Colours

 You can easily check this field by clicking on the link icon to the right of the field name

-Now, whenever you fill out that colour field, the coloured rectangle from your template will change colours accordingly.
+Now, whenever you fill out that "Background Colour" field, the coloured rectangle from your template will change colours accordingly, and whenever you fill out the "Content Color" field, the text (and in this case, also the symbol) color changes accordingly.